Version control

 The git push

-command is used to update remote references
+command is used to update a remote

-(short for --set-upstream
+flag (short for --set-upstream

 Terminology